History of Liechtenstein: Constitution and latter century

-Like most of Europe at the time, Liechtenstein was subject to the German revolutions of 1848–1849 which caused increased opposition against the absolute monarchy of Aloys II.
+Like most of Europe at the time, Liechtenstein was subject to the German revolutions of 1848–1849 which caused increased opposition to the absolute monarchy of Aloys II.
 The aim of the revolution was to improve the economic and political situation of ordinary citizens in Liechtenstein, primarily fuelled by the worsening economy in the country in the years prior.
 On 22 March 1848, the people's committee appointed a three-person committee to lead the Liechtenstein revolutionary movement, which included Peter Kaiser, Karl Schädler and Ludwig Grass.
 Together, they managed to maintain order in Liechtenstein and formed a constitutional council.
 Liechtenstein was a member of the National Assembly in Frankfurt until April 1849.

 Following the revolution, a constitutional council was elected on 27 July 1848 in response to popular demand from the revolutionaries, of which Schädler was elected as its president.
-The primary task of the council was the creation the draft for a new Liechtenstein constitution, of which the work was done primarily by him and Michael Menzinger.
-As a concession towards the revolution, the district office was disbanded and replaced by a District Council that was formed on 7 March 1849 with 24 elected representatives and acted as the first democratic representation in Liechtenstein, with Schädler was elected as District Administrator.
+The primary task of the council was to create the draft for a new Liechtenstein constitution, the work of which was done primarily by him and Michael Menzinger.
+As a concession towards the revolution, the district office was disbanded and replaced by a District Council that was formed on 7 March 1849 with 24 elected representatives and which acted as the first democratic representation in Liechtenstein, with Schädler elected as District Administrator.
 In addition, the title of Landvogt was changed to governor (Landesverweser) with Menzinger continuing in the role.

-After the failure of the German revolutions, Aloys II once again instated absolute power over Liechtenstein on 20 July 1852 and disbanded the district council.
-However, calls for a new constitution once again appeared early in the reign of Johann II and the constitutional council was reformed again led by Karl Schädler, once again tasked with drafting a new constitution, of which, similarly to 1848, he did most of the work.
+After the failure of the German revolutions, Aloys II once again regained absolute power over Liechtenstein on 20 July 1852 and disbanded the District Council.
+However, calls for a new constitution once again appeared early in the reign of Johann II.
+Karl Schädler formed the constitutional council anew, leading it, and drafted the majority of another new constitution.
 The draft was reviewed by an unknown German legal expert and formed the basis of the 1862 Constitution of Liechtenstein, which was ratified on 26 September.
 It was heavily inspired by the constitution of Vorarlberg and largely addressed the demands of the revolutionaries in Liechtenstein.
 This constitution established civil liberties in the country and formed the Landtag of Liechtenstein for the first time.